Placida kevinleei McCarthy, Krug & Valdes, 2017

 the sides of the head are velvet-black.
 The rhinophores have a diffuse

-dorsal white stripe confined to the base (in contrast to the
+dorsal white stripe confined to their bases (in contrast to the

 is a rare species found in moderately exposed to highly

-exposed rocky habitats at depths of about 2 m (6 ft).
+exposed rocky habitats at depths of 1-2 m (4-6 ft).
 According to

 McCarthy, et. al. (2017), it's been found to feed primarily on the